 4. Cultivate happiness.

-My favorite photos of myself are those in which I am the happiest.
-Research reveals a connection between happiness and attractiveness (Deiner et al., 1995; Gupta et al., 2016).
-Although most researchers interpret these results to suggest that more attractive people are happier, because this research is correlational, it may also be the case that happier people are more attractive.
+My favorite photos of myself are those in which I am the happiest, and research reveals a connection between happiness and attractiveness (Deiner et al., 1995; Gupta et al., 2016).
+Although most researchers interpret these results as suggesting that attractive people are happier, because this research is correlational, it may also be the case that happier people are more attractive.
 The research on smiling reviewed above supports this interpretation.

 5. Look at old photos.